Winners and losers of immigration: The equilibrium

-Equations (\ref{wageNshort}) and (\ref{wageIshort}) show that the real wages of both native and non-native employees are positive functions of the employees' real value added $\tilde{p}_i x_i$ and of the firing cost $\tilde{p}_i x_i F$ paid by the employer in case of match destruction, as in the standard Diamond, Mortensen, Pissarides (DMP) model, because employers internalize the cost of dismissal.
+Equations (\ref{wageNshort}) and (\ref{wageIshort}) show that the real wages of both native and non-native employees are positive functions of the employees' real value added $\tilde{p}_i x_i$ and of the firing cost $\tilde{p}_i x_i F$ paid by the employer in case of match destruction, as in the standard Diamond-Mortensen-Pissarides (DMP) model, because employers internalize the cost of dismissal.
 Instead, the real wages are negative functions of the real tax subsidy $\tilde{\tau}$ provided by the government to all employees.
 As the possibility of leaving the country at rate $\lambda$ affects the outside option of non-native employees, their wage includes also additional factors.
-Specifically, their real wage is a positive function of the utility the employees would get if deciding to leave the country $W_{i,FC}$, and a negative function of public goods $\nu$, which they will lose in case of emigration.
+Specifically, their real wage is a positive function of the utility the employees would get if deciding to leave the country $W_{i,FC}$, and a negative function of public goods $\nu$ and lump-sum transfer $\tilde{m}$, which they will lose in case of emigration.
+Finally, as in the standard DMP, wages are positively related to the market tightness $\theta_i$, with the partial exception of the term depending on the outside option of non-native employees as when the number of vacancies is higher the opportunity cost of leaving is higher.

 Employment and unemployment for native employees in equilibrium can be computed as:

 while non-natives employed and unemployed in equilibrium are given by:

 Finally, the measure of non-natives in the foreign country in equilibrium is: